-Each CYPiC is to have a 'named' community practitioner (Health Visitor/School Nurse/Partnering Families Nurse/ Named Nurse CYPiC/ Specialist Nurse CYPiC), who is responsible for ensuring that the health needs of CYPiC are identified and addressed by implementing holistic health assessments and developing health recommendation plans.
-The named practitioner is expected to monitor the progress of the health plan, documenting appropriately in line with Trust policy, and is to liaise with The Named Nurse and other relevant professionals including social workers and the GP if any concerns are highlighted.
+Each CYPIC is to have a 'named' community practitioner (Health Visitor/School Nurse/Partnering Families Nurse/ Named Nurse CYPIC/ Specialist Nurse CYPIC), who is responsible for ensuring that the health needs of CYPiC are identified and addressed by undertaking holistic health assessments and developing a health recommendations care plan.
+The named practitioner is expected to monitor the progress of the health plan, documenting appropriately in line with Trust policy and to liaise with the Named Nurse and any other relevant professionals if any concerns are highlighted.